Technical Associate I

 We have shown that direct inhibition of LINE1 retrotranscription by retroviral drugs drastically improves phenotypes in SIRT6 KO mice, increasing their life span, improving their intestinal health, reducing apoptosis and inflammation.

-In addition to LINE1s, my research is focused on study methabolic parameters of Has2 mice, their locomotor activity.
-I am doing a lot of histology and immunohistostaining of different tissues.
+In addition to LINE1s, my research is focused on study methabolic parameters and characterization of Has2 overexpressing mice.